jsenv/jsenv-url-meta/readme.md

 ## Pattern matching behaviour

-The table below gives an idea of how pattern matching behaves.<br />
+The table below gives an idea of how pattern matching behaves.

 | specifier          | url                                | matches |
 | ------------------ | ---------------------------------- | ------- |